-Margret Wibmer’s performances, sculptures photographic works and video installations explore relations between bodies, objects and spaces.
-Using ambiguity and the principle of chance as a methodology to deconstruct internalized processes, norms and values deeply embedded within our societies, she creates transient ‘realities’ that explore new strategies for connecting us with the world and with others.
-This becomes particularly apparent in her participatory performances where she uses choreographic elements, sound and wearable props to engage the public as actors in her work.
+In my performances, sculptures, photographic works and video installations, I explore relations between bodies, objects and spaces.
+Using ambiguity and the principle of chance as a methodology to deconstruct internalized processes, norms and values deeply embedded within our societies, I create transient ‘realities’ that explore new strategies for connecting us with the world and with others.
+This becomes particularly apparent in my participatory performances where I use choreographic elements, sound and wearable props to engage the public as actors in my work.

 Margret Wibmer was born in Lienz, Austria, spent a large part of the 1980s in New York and moved to Amsterdam in 1990 where she currently lives and works.
 Wibmer has exhibited and performed internationally in venues such as Palais de Tokyo, Paris, France; RMIT Design Hub, Melbourne, Australia; Oude Kerk, Amsterdam, Netherlands; Ishikawa Nishida Kitaro Museum of Philosophy, Japan; KAI 10 – Arthena Foundation, Düsseldorf, Germany; Centro per l’arte Contemporanea Luigi Pecci, Prato, Italy; Fashion Moda Gallery, South Bronx, USA.
 Her artworks have been feature in publications such Sony Style Magazine, Vestoy and Metropolis M. Monographies have been published by Kerber Verlag and VfmK – Verlag für Moderne Kunst.